tuannvm/varuna/docs/proactive-cloud-monitoring-plan.md

 ## Executive Summary

-**Research Objective**: Investigate whether external signals (cloud status, social media) can provide earlier warning of infrastructure incidents than internal monitoring alone for ad tech systems.
+**Research Objective**: Investigate whether external RSS signals from cloud providers can provide earlier warning of infrastructure incidents than internal monitoring alone for ad tech systems.

-**Approach**: Build an AI agent system to test correlation between external signals and actual business impact, with automated discovery of new signal sources.
+**Approach**: Build a multi-agent system using OpenAI Agents SDK to progressively test correlation between external RSS feeds and actual business impact, with gradual expansion to additional data sources.

-**Expected Outcome**: Empirical data on whether proactive monitoring provides business value.
-Success is proving/disproving the hypothesis, not guaranteed early warning.
+**Implementation Strategy**: Start with minimal 3-agent RSS monitoring system, then expand to 4-agent correlation testing, finally scaling to 6-agent system with auto-discovery capabilities.

-The system implements **dual-layer research**: testing incident detection from external signals AND investigating automated discovery of new monitoring sources.
+**Expected Outcome**: Empirical data on whether proactive monitoring provides business value, with focus on demonstrating reliable multi-agent coordination at each phase.
+Success is proving/disproving the correlation hypothesis through systematic agent collaboration.

 ### Dual-Layer Proactive Architecture